GoToLoop/Complex/README.md

 In some situations, floating point errors can be significant.
 Testing for equality or to see if the number represents a real value can be problematic.
-By default, the maximum permitted difference is `10^-8`, but in some situations, this may be too restrictive and reject values you wish to consider equal.
+By default, the maximum permitted difference is `10^-8`; but in some situations, this may be too restrictive and reject values you wish to consider equal.
 Use accessor `Complex.epsilon` to change the static `#epsilon` property's default value.

-> ⚠️ Notice that b/c `Complex.epsilon` is a static property, changing it affects
+> ⚠️ Notice that b/c `Complex.epsilon` is a static accessor, changing it affects
 all instances of class `Complex`.
-As a workaround, all methods which rely on it accept an optional `epsilon` argument to be used in the test, thus ignoring the global static value.
+As a workaround, all methods which rely on it accept an optional `epsilon` argument to be used in the test, thus ignoring the global static default value.

 ## Additional Information ℹ️

 - Last updated: 16 Aug 2023
 - Author: Peter Lager (2023)
-- Refactored by GoToLoop
+- Refactored by GoToLoop (2023)

 - [Complex on GitHub](https://GitHub.com/GoToLoop/Complex)
 - [Documentation](https://GoToLoop.GitHub.io/Complex)